tessel/t2-docs/API/Hardware_API.md

 ---------|--------|-------------------|---------
 portName | String | either 'A' or 'B' | no

-Leaving out the port name will turn off power to both ports.
+Leaving out the port name will turn off power to both ports, i.e. `tessel.close()`.

 ## Button and LEDs
 There are 4 LEDs available on the Tessel 2, you may see them labeled on the board as `ERR`, `WLAN`, `LED0`, and `LED1`.
 They are available through the `tessel.led` object.